LittleBlue418/CV-Full-Stack-Developer/README.md

 * A fun bug with the JavaScript 'scroll to top' was that in first instance of writing, the drop down arrows would cause the function to run.
 As such the user would click the drop down arrow for more information and would be immediately taken back to the top of that section.
 It was fixed with a single line of code, an if statement to filter out any elements calling the collapse function that were not page sections.

 * A small side 'bug', which is less of a bug and more of an interesting discovery, was finding that bootstrap columns have a min-width which is almost impossible to over-rule with custom styling.
 For the single Github icon in the portfolio section (under the Octopus game) the inherited min-width for the column it was in meant that the icon was off center.
 After poking around in the chrome developer tools I was unable to re-size the column, so instead simply centered the icon within the coulmn.

+* Internet explorer could not load or format the image in the header correctly.
+After some research I realized that rather than have the image embedded directly into the HTML the best way around this would be to set it as a background image on the parent container.
+After further testing the scaling teapot image now works corectly on all browsers.

 ***
 ## Deployment